lucasbento/auto-close-issues/README.md

-# Automatically close issues

-Automatically close issues that don't follow the issue template.
+# Close issues that don't follow the issue template

 ## How it works